Using Excel Formulas

 Users can use the Table Format Wizard or the Save Table Format and Restore Table Format menu items to save and restore such formula columns from a database.

-So, users may share formulas with colleagues themselves.
+So, users can share formulas with colleagues themselves.

 In the third case, the add-in has a solution starting version 8.15.